numinix/paypal_rest_api/GOOGLE_PAY_ERROR_RESOLUTION.md

 - Step-by-step setup instructions
 - Sandbox vs. production requirements
 - Troubleshooting guide
-- Explanation of why you don't need a Google Merchant ID
+- Explanation of when a Google Merchant ID is optional and how to configure it

 ## Next Steps for You